You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Sales analysis

 Sales analytics look at your organization's overall sales processes, letting you understand the sales cycle, refine the sales pipeline, and rework strategy according to visible patterns.
-This information will also allow you to plan and predict your future sales volumes and profitability.
+This information will allow you to plan and predict future sales volumes and profitability.

 Market analysis